sindresorhus/Gifski/readme.md

 No, we're not interested in localizing the app.

+### Can you support macOS 10.13?

+No, but you can get the last compatible version [here](https://github.com/sindresorhus/Gifski/files/3991913/Gifski.2.4.0.-.High.Sierra.zip).

 ### Can you support Windows/Linux?

 No, but there's a [cross-platform command-line tool](https://github.com/ImageOptim/gifski) available.